janpgu/modernCS/README.md

 <a name="gettingstarted"></a>
 ## Getting Started

 The following three sections briefly touch upon what software you need to have installed on your system and how to use / install the modernCS class for your own cheat sheets.
 Additionally we provide a simple example of how to work with the class.
-Here's a list of important files with a short description:
-* `modernCS.cls` - This is the actual class file
-* `CheatSheet_Example.tex` - An example LaTeX document, which makes use of the modernCS class
-* `niceListings.tex` - Some LaTeX code (you can easily customize it) to make code listings in your cheat sheet look nicer

 <a name="prerequisites"></a>
 ### Prerequisites